ibm-cloud-docs/network-attached-storage/index.md

 ## Changing the password for a NAS storage service

-Each NAS storage service has a password that is used to access the NAS service in the command line/prompt of your operating system.
+Each NAS storage service has a password that is used to access the NAS service in the command line or prompt of your operating system.

 For many of the {{site.data.keyword.BluSoftlayer_full}} products and services, the password storage feature within the [{{site.data.keyword.slportal}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://control.softlayer.com/){:new_window} is used solely for storage or tracking of the password.
 However, the changes that are made to the NAS password within the {{site.data.keyword.slportal}} are also made to the service itself.
 When you change your password, keep in mind that the change impacts your service directly.